apigee-127/a127-documentation/README.md

 Open source Middleware components read, validate, and process the Swagger model and automatically wire up your Apigee-127 API project.
 Developers focus on implementing the API's core logic in Node.js.

 You can run your API entirely locally, in conjunction with Apigee Edge, or entirely on Apigee Edge or any other PaaS that supports Node.js.

+## <a name="readabout"></a>Read Apigee-127 developer docs

+Check out the developer documentation on the [Apigee-127 documentation](https://github.com/apigee-127/a127-documentation/wiki) wiki on GitHub.

 ## <a name="samplescode"></a>Learn about Apigee-127 from samples and code